|

 levels.

-sickness caused by heat are cramps during exertion.
+Early signs of sickness caused by heat are cramps during exertion.

 More serious is heat exhaustion - dehydration with blood